-Objective Policy Aim/Target Indicator SO8) Creating an attractive and WTC1, Increasing visitors the the centre.
+Objective Policy Aim/Target Indicator SO8) Creating an attractive and distinctive centre with high quality design of buildings, public spaces and conserving and enhancing the centre's historic environment.
+WTC1, WTC9, WTC10, WTC11.
+Ann/Target Increasing visitors the the centre.
 Increase in night-time economy uses in town centres.
-Increase in the number of Local Indicator - Level of S106/CIL spent on public realm/highways improvements etc NI195 - Improved street and environment cleanliness. distinctive centre with high quality design of buildings, public spaces and conserving and enhancing the centre's historic environment.
-WTC9, WTC10, WTC11. schemes nominated for design awards.
+Increase in the number of schemes nominated for design awards.
 Implementation of visual improvement to the appearance of shops along key retail routes.
 Implementation of public realm improvement schemes.
 Restoration of the EMD Cinema.
+Local indicator - Provision for children and young people (e.g. playgrounds).
+Local Indicator - Level of S106/CIL spent on public realm/highways improvements etc NI195 - Improved street and environment cleanliness.
 Local Indicator - Level of S106/CIL spent on public realm/highways improvements etc Local Indicator - No loss of designated conservation areas.
+Local Indicator - No loss of designated conservation areas.
 Local Indicator - Heritage at risk character.
 Local Indicator - Number of new listing of building of historic importance within the centre.
 Local Indicator - Number of schemes submitted/nominated for and/or awarded a design award.
 Local Indicator - Local area characterisation reviews.
 Local Indicator - Number of shop front improvements.
 Local Indicator - Number of public improvement schemes.
 Local indicator - Access to nature.
 Local indicator - Access to open space.
+SO9) Diversifying and balancing the centres economy in order to create additional jobs, increase WTC1, WTC5.
+Provision of 3,800 Sq.m of quality new B1 employment space.
+BD1 - new employment floorspace.